Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 Civo, as I have mentioned, are smashing this community thing.
 Keep is up guys!

-Its great to see their engagement with the community.
+It's great to see their engagement with the community.
 This is a great way for them to improve the state of Cloud Native, a space that is rapidly expanding and where they are providing some great content, resources and products.

 # Other cool k3s projects and tooling